statecharts/statecharts.github.io/_glossary/local-transition.md

 ## xstate

-Xstate does not yet support local transitions.
-It can be worked around by creating a single state that wraps all of the child states, and place the local transitions on the substate.
+In xstate, an internal transition is described by prefixing the target state with a dot.

 ```
-"ALPHABET": {
-  onentry: ...
-  onexit: ...
-  states: {
-    fake_state: {
+{
-      initial: A
+  initial: 'A',
+  onEntry: 'something',
+  onExit: 'something',
   on: {
-        RESET: A
+    RESET: '.A'
-      }
+  },
   states: {
-        A: ...
+    A: {
+      on: { SIGNAL: 'B' }
+    },
-        B: ...
+    B: {
+      on: { SIGNAL: 'C' }
+    },
-        C: ...
+    C: {
-      }
+      on: { SIGNAL: 'A' }
     }
   }
 }